TempusOwl/bm-userscript/README.md

 * Highly customizable!
 * Grays out unimportant events like joins/leaves (customizable)
 * Adds full width colored bars for teamkills (w/ help from a BM trigger tag)
+* Color codes change map, next map and squad list.
+* Adds big red text, forcing you to commit and scroll down to change map.
+* Adds time in seconds to timestamp (Thanks Avengerian)
 * Highlights users with clan tags (if BM decides to displays it)
 * Highlights squad leaders in RCON side panel.
 * Highlights BM admins in RCON player side panel.